Hangar Prep

 What score do I need to pass?

 70 percent.
-Practice each knowledge area to that level, then run the full exam simulation before your test date.
+Revise each knowledge area to that level in Revision Mode, then run the full exam simulation in Exam Mode before your test date.

 Are these real FAA exam questions?